zeux/meshoptimizer/gltf/README.md

 ## Usage

-To convert a glTF file using gltfpack, run the command-line binary like this (run it without arguments for a list of options):
+To convert a glTF file using gltfpack, run the command-line binary like this on an input `.gltf`/`.glb`/`.obj` file (run it without arguments for a list of options):

 ```
 gltfpack -i scene.gltf -o scene.glb